jandraor/delays/readme.md

 disease and the effort required to control the invading pathogen.
-However, its estimates from compartmental models are strongly conditioned by assumptions in the model structure, such as the distribution of the latent and infectious periods (epidemiological delays).
+However, its estimates from compartmental models are strongly conditioned by assumptions in the model structure, such as the distributions of the latent and infectious periods (epidemiological delays).
 To further complicate matters, models with dissimilar delay structures produce equivalent incidence dynamics.
 Following a simulation study, we reveal that the nature of such equivalency stems from a linear